trishume/eyeLike/Readme.md

-An OpenCV based webcam gaze tracker based on an algorithm by Fabian Timm.
+An OpenCV based webcam gaze tracker based on a simple image gradient-based eye center algorithm by Fabian Timm.

 Paper:
 Timm and Barth.
 Accurate eye centre localisation by means of gradients.